Dangerous (book): History

 Dangerous was the first book to be published under Yiannopoulos's name; he previously wrote two poetry books under the pseudonym Milo Andreas Wagner.
 Two previous book projects, which he had announced, never came to fruition.
 Yiannopoulos received a $250,000 advance payment from Simon & Schuster for the book according to The Hollywood Reporter.

 An early draft manuscript of the book was obtained by BuzzFeed News, which asserted the work contained numerous instances of self-plagiarism.
 Yiannopoulos responded, telling BuzzFeed "I will publish a book of Breitbart columns.
 Dangerous is a completely original, almost 70,000-word book."
-According to leaked emails from Yiannopoulos obtained by BuzzFeed, Yiannopoulos paid Allum Bokhari $100,000 to ghostwrite the book.
+According to leaked emails from Yiannopoulos obtained by BuzzFeed, Yiannopoulos paid his Breitbart collaborator Allum Bokhari $100,000 to ghostwrite the book.
 Yiannopoulos denies this allegation.

 Announcement of the book drew outcry from more than 100 Simon & Schuster authors, including Tim Federle, Rainbow Rowell, and Danielle Henderson.
 Roxane Gay pulled her book from Simon & Schuster, stating that she was not interested in doing business with a publisher willing to give Yiannopoulos a platform.
 The Chicago Review of Books announced that they would not be reviewing Simon & Schuster's books in 2017 and others called for a boycott.

 Simon & Schuster posted a statement on social media on December 30, on its decision to publish Yiannopoulos stating: "We do not and never have condoned discrimination or hate speech in any form.
 At Simon & Schuster we have always published books by a wide range of authors with greatly varying, and frequently controversial opinions, and appealing to many different audiences of readers.
 While we are cognizant that many may disagree vehemently with the books we publish we note that the opinions expressed therein belong to our authors, and we do not reflect either a corporate viewpoint or the views of our employees."

 On January 12, 2017, 160 Simon & Schuster children's book authors and illustrators published a letter to publisher Carolyn Reidy and the leadership at Simon & Schuster about Threshold's decision.
 The letter first praised Simon & Schuster for which they described as publishing "the strongest, most diverse list it can acquire, for the betterment of literature and children everywhere."
 It then went on to criticize the Threshold Editions imprint and its decision to publish Yiannopoulos's book which would associated Simon & Schuster as a whole with Threshold's decision to "legitimize this reprehensible belief system."